Top 7 DevOps Tools You Must Know

 The synergy of Development and Operations Teams is DevOps.
 DevOps has exponentially grown in recent years, citing numerous benefits that transformed the entire Software Development Lifecycle (SDLC).
 DevOps has brought Development and Operations teams together on a single platform for better collaboration and improved transparency.
 DevOps professionals who have undergone a DevOps course may use many tools for different purposes.
 What are these distinct purposes?
-The DevOps lifecycle! and they are:
+The DevOps Tools List lifecycle! and they are:

 - Continuous Development